itucsdb1805/FlyBase/docs/source/user/basics.rst

 .. figure:: photos/user_found.jpg

-Since he is already in the Passengers table of the database, his all necessary information to register is in the database.
+Since he is already in the Passengers table, all the necessary information to register is in the database.
+Therefore he does not need to fill any extra information to be a user.

 .. figure:: photos/register_page3.jpg